colcon/colcon.readthedocs.org/user/using-multiple-workspaces.rst

 	# Sourcing pong_ws automatically sources ping_ws first
 	source pong_ws/install/setup.bash

-You can chain any numger of workspaces together by repeating these step with more overlay workspace.
+You can chain any number of workspaces together by repeating these step with more overlay workspace.

 Extending workspaces versus overriding packages
 -----------------------------------------------